dulnan/nuxt-multi-cache/docs/content/en/caches/groups.md

 You could add those 100 tags to the cache tags of the page, but that's quite a lot of duplication.
 That's where cache groups are a good solution.

+The cache is using a sqlite3 database to persist data, because some other caches are persistent (like the [static page cache](/caches/page-static)).

 ## Config